chongbao01/HotelManagementSystem/README.md

 4. Next, click on **import**.
 5. Click **Next** and choose **Browse**.
 (This will lead you into your directory and select the folder you downloaded just now.)
 6. Click **Finish**.
-7. You can see the project file on the right-hand side in Eclipse.
+7. You can see the project file on the right-hand side of Eclipse.

 **Reminder**
 1. If your library dependency is below JAVA-SE18, you have to change to Java System Libary (JAVA SE-20).